HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Data

 \subsection{Cross-matched SDSS and ALFALFA Sample}

-To study the HI content of optically selected galaxies, we cross-match the SDSS \texttt{bright0} and the ALFALFA $\alpha.100$ catalogues across their shared footprint in the northern Galactic cap.
-For each SDSS galaxy we first find all its potential HI counterparts by adopting a search radius of $36$ arcsec, $80\%$ larger than the typical centroiding uncertainty of ALFALFA~\citep[${\sim}20$ arcsec;][]{haynes2011}.
-We flag it as an HI non-detection if no ALFALFA source is found within $36$ arcsec of that galaxy; If the search returns one or multiple HI candidates, we then examine if the radial velocity of each candidate falls within $\pm 600 \,\kms$ of the SDSS redshift.
-To ensure that the match is unique, we always choose the closest HI source (in 2D) when there are multiple candidates left after the two passes.
+To study the HI content of optically selected galaxies, I cross-match the SDSS \texttt{bright0} and the ALFALFA $\alpha.100$ catalogues across their shared footprint in the northern Galactic cap.
+For each SDSS galaxy I first find all its potential HI counterparts by adopting a search radius of $36$ arcsec, $80\%$ larger than the typical centroiding uncertainty of ALFALFA~\citep[${\sim}20$ arcsec;][]{haynes2011}.
+I flag it as an HI non-detection if no ALFALFA source is found within $36$ arcsec of that galaxy; If the search returns one or multiple HI candidates, I then examine if the radial velocity of each candidate falls within $\pm 600 \,\kms$ of the SDSS redshift.
+To ensure that the match is unique, I always choose the closest HI source (in 2D) when there are multiple candidates left after the two passes.

 After the cross-match, each SDSS galaxy in the volume-limited stellar mass sample described in \S\ref{subsec:sdss} is either detected in ALFALFA with a reliable HI mass, or an HI non-detection due to the lack of an HI emission with S/N above $6.5$.
-For each SDSS galaxy detected in HI, we characterise the HI richness of the system by defining an HI-to-stellar mass ratio $\fgas{\equiv}\mgas/\ms$, which we refer to as {\it HI fraction} throughout the rest of the paper.
-For the galaxies that are not detected in HI, we emphasize that the resulting Malmquist bias not only has to be properly accounted for in the analysis, but they should also provide important clues as to which kind of SDSS galaxies~(in terms of $\ms$ and $g{-}r$) are intrinsically more likely to be HI-deficient than those that are observed.
+For each SDSS galaxy detected in HI, I characterise the HI richness of the system by defining an HI-to-stellar mass ratio $\fgas{\equiv}\mgas/\ms$, which I refer to as {\it HI fraction} throughout the rest of the paper.
+For the galaxies that are not detected in HI, I emphasize that the resulting Malmquist bias not only has to be properly accounted for in the analysis, but they should also provide important clues as to which kind of SDSS galaxies~(in terms of $\ms$ and $g{-}r$) are intrinsically more likely to be HI-deficient than those that are observed.